lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 ### Configure extension
 If your extension need to use an OAuth application you have to set it up in the manifest file. (see [Manifest](#oauth))

-Then the user who will install you app will have the capability to define which application (declare on its platform) he want to use.
+Then the user who will install you app will have the capability to define which application (declare on its platform) he wants to use.

-### Recieved selected application
+### Received selected application

-In your Content & your Settings components you'll be able to retrieve the application set by the customer administrator via props sent by Lumapps to your extension.
+In your Content & your Settings components you'll be able to retrieve the application set by the customer administrator via props sent by LumApps to your extension.
-You'll recieved the OAuth application ID inside the globalValue property :
+You'll receive the OAuth application ID inside the `globalValue` property :

 ```javascript
 interface WidgetProps {